-“No cancer is completely cured or caused by your diet,” says Elena Lamb, MD, MS, a surgical oncologist at Bryn Mawr Hospital, part of Main Line Health.
-“That being said, there is absolutely a benefit to good nutrition and healthy eating in managing that cancer risk.
-Unlike our family history, gender, race or genetics, our diet is a cancer risk factor that’s within our control to manage or change.”
+"No cancer is completely cured or caused by your diet," says Catherine Carruthers, MD, FACS, a breast surgeon at Paoli Hospital and Bryn Mawr Hospital.
+"That being said, there is absolutely a benefit to good nutrition and healthy eating in managing that cancer risk.
+Unlike our family history, gender, race or genetics, our diet is a cancer risk factor that's within our control to manage or change."

 And while there's no specific diet that has been tied to reducing breast cancer risk, studies have shown that making a few changes to what and how we eat have the potential to make a difference in lifetime breast cancer risk.
 Below, Lynn Nichols, a registered dietitian at Riddle Hospital, offers some advice for eating well to improve your breast—and overall—health.

 Fill your plate with produce

 A staple of any healthy diet is lots of fruits, veggies and whole grains, and it's no surprise that eating a colorful array of produce can reduce your risk for several health issues and chronic diseases—including breast cancer.

 Whenever possible, pick seasonal fruits and vegetables.
 These are often less expensive and contain more nutrients and less preservatives.
 Learn more about seasonal eating.

 Limit alcoholic drinks to one per day

 Dozens of studies have been conducted regarding the connection between alcohol and your breast cancer risk, and all have found a similar result: The more alcoholic beverages you have per week, the higher your risk for breast—and other—cancers.